 Post-treatments.
 Once the treatment ends, continuous skin care must still be maintained.
 Waxing and plucking the treated area must be highly avoided as these could mess up the treatment and could lead to possible stimulation and regrowth of the hair follicle.
 The treated area can only be exfoliated once redness dwindles.
 This could be done in about one to two weeks post hair removal.

-Other post-treatment skin are:
+Other post-treatment skin care are:

 - For the next 48 hours, hot shower baths or soaking must be avoided.